-The Corporation's derivative instrument is used as a risk management tool to manage differences in the amount, timing, and duration of the Corporation's exposure to variability in expected cash flows.
+The Corporation's derivative instrument is used as risk management tool to manage differences in the amount, timing, and duration of the Corporation's exposure to variability in expected cash flows.
 The Corporation's objectives in using interest rate derivatives are to add stability to net interest income and to manage its exposure to interest rate movements.
 To accomplish this objective, the Corporation primarily uses interest rate swaps as part of its interest rate risk management strategy.
 Interest rate swaps designated as cash flow hedges involve the receipt of variable amounts from a counterparty in exchange for the Corporation making fixed-rate payments over the life of the agreements without exchange of the underlying notional amount.

-At December 31, 2021 and 2020, the Corporation had one interest rate swap which it designated as a cash flow hedging instrument.
-The Corporation entered into the interest rate swap agreement on September 24, 2020 to manage the interest rate exposure on \$24,000,000 of its FHLB borrowing.
-This portion of its FHLB borrowings have a current maturity of March 2022, though the Corporation will renew these borrowings throughout the ten year term of the swap agreement.
+At December 31, 2022 and 2021, the Company had one interest rate swap designated as a cash flow hedging instrument.
+The Corporation entered into an interest rate swap agreement on September 24, 2020 to manage the interest rate exposure on \$24,000,000 of its FHLB term advances as described in Note 8.
+This portion of its FHLB borrowings have a current maturity of March 2023, though the Corporation will renew these borrowings on a quarterly basis as they mature throughout the ten-year term of the swap agreement.
 Generally accepted accounting principles require that unrealized gains and losses from swap agreements be recognized in current earnings unless they meet certain conditions from the time of their inception and throughout their term.
 If these conditions are met and ongoing assessments of the hedge effectiveness occur at least quarterly, these principles allow for the unrealized gains and losses to instead be presented as a component of other comprehensive income.
 The Corporation performed all steps necessary upon inception of the swap to classify the unrealized gains and losses as a component of other comprehensive income and will take actions necessary to continue meeting this criteria prospectively.
 The most significant aspect of this commitment is that the Corporation will renew its \$24,000,000 FHLB borrowing through the duration of the swap.
 If these criteria cease to be met, all accumulated unrealized gains and losses associated with the swap agreement will be reclassified to earnings at that time.